Start My Answer

 1- Answer each claim listed in the Complaint

-Within the lawsuit, you will see a Complaint document that outlines all the allegations RRS has against you.
+As part of the documents you received notifying you of the lawsuit, you will see a Complaint document that outlines all the allegations RRS has against you (also known as a Petition in some states).
 You must respond to each claim with three responses:

 • Admit: You agree with the allegation RRS has raised against you.